davebraze/FDBwordsets/README.md

 the first two sheets and flag differences to help identify data entry errors.

-A script for converting the xlsx source files to rdata files can be found in the inst/scripts subdirectory.
+The script used for converting the xlsx source files to rdata files can be found in the inst/scripts subdirectory.

 Key to the phono alphabet used in this package can be found in the file "phonHarm1998-key.txt" located in the inst/extdata subdirectory